11.6 Run Focused Remediation Sprints by Area

 Make remediation small enough to finish

-A remediation sprint is a short study cycle with one clear target.
+A remediation sprint is a short study cycle with one clear, testable target.
 It is not "review Area I." It is "interpret a table of local health indicators and choose the best priority statement."
-The smaller target makes the work testable.
-After the sprint, you should be able to answer a new scenario more accurately or faster.
+The smaller the target, the easier it is to verify: after the sprint you should answer a new scenario on that target more accurately or faster.

-Begin with the current content weights.
-Area I Assessment is 17%, Area II Planning is 14%, and Area III Implementation is 15%.
-Together, these Areas form a large share of the exam and the front half of the health education process.
-If your assessment, objective-writing, and implementation-fidelity rules are weak, many scenarios will feel vague.
+Anchor your sprints to the content weights.
+Area I Assessment (17%), Area II Planning (14%), and Area III Implementation (15%) together make up nearly half the exam and the front half of the health education process.
+If your assessment, objective-writing, and fidelity rules are shaky, many downstream scenarios will feel vague — so these three Areas earn the most sprint time.

 Sprint menu